 Responsible Precious Metals Management Policy

-ASAHI METALFINE contributes to the realization of a sustainable society through business activities that consider the environment and society based on the “Asahi Way” which is made up of our Purpose and Code of Conduct of ARE Holdings Group and the “Sustainable Procurement Policy” which defines our basic approach to procurement.
+ASAHI METALFINE and Asahi Pretec contribute to the realization of a sustainable society through business activities that consider the environment and society based on the “ARE Group Way” which is made up of our Purpose and Code of Conduct of ARE Holdings Group and the “Sustainable Procurement Policy” which defines our basic approach to procurement.

-In order to avoid human rights abuses, terrorist financing, money laundering, fraudulent transactions, contribution to conflict, and to fulfill our responsibilities for environment and sustainability in the precious metals supply chain, we will promote responsible precious metals management in line with the policies set out below.
+In order to avoid human rights abuses, terrorist financing, money laundering, fraudulent transactions, theft crime, contribution to conflict, and to fulfill our responsibilities for environment and sustainability in the precious metals supply chain, we will promote responsible precious metals management in line with the policies set out below.

 1. General Provisions